Dave Flemming: Career with the San Francisco Giants

-"But the best one on radio or TV came from Dave Flemming, the Giants’ radio announcer, who said clearly and excitedly on KNBR: "Bonds swings, 2-1 pitch.
-He drives one to left.
-Going back on the ball is Hairston.
-It's gone.
-Off the facing of the second deck.
-And Barry Bonds has equaled baseball's all-time home run record: 755 for Bonds."

 On July 14, 2006, for a Friday night home game, Flemming made his television broadcast debut for the Giants.
 Since then, he has appeared regularly on both NBC Sports Bay Area and KNTV during the baseball season.

 Other milestone broadcasts Flemming contributed to include the calls of Greg Maddux and Randy Johnson's 300th pitching victories.
 Including the Milwood game on his debut weekend, Flemming has broadcast seven MLB no-hitters.

-On November 1, 2010, during the seventh inning in Game 5 of the World Series at Rangers Ballpark, Flemming made the winning home run call that eventually sealed the Giants' win, and thus the World Series:
+On November 1, 2010, during the seventh inning in Game 5 of the World Series at Rangers Ballpark, Flemming made the winning home run call that eventually sealed the Giants' win, and thus the World Series.

 On June 13, 2012, Flemming made the radio call of the final out of Matt Cain's perfect game, the first in the history of the Giants.
 In 2013 Flemming (along with Kuiper and Miller) won an Emmy for his coverage of the perfect game.

 Later that season, on October 28, 2012, Flemming made the call for the final out of the 2012 World Series.
 Flemming was again a part of the broadcasts for the 2014 postseason, and the Giants' third World Series win of the decade.
 In his time in San Francisco, he has won three Northern California Emmys for sports play-by-play.